jgfoster/webtools/README.md

 WebTools for GemStone/S 64 Bit
 ========

-WebTools provides a HTML-based user interface for a suite of tools for GemStone/S. To use WebTools, clone the code, set an environment variable, start Topaz, login (you may need to edit the user, password, and stone name), and install the code:
+WebTools provides a HTML-based user interface for a suite of tools for GemStone/S. To use WebTools, set an environment variable, clone the code, start Topaz, login (you may need to edit the user, password, and stone name), and install the code:

+    export GEMSTONE="/opt/gemstone/product" # edit as appropriate
+    export PATH=$GEMSTONE/bin:$PATH
     git clone https://github.com/jgfoster/webtools.git
     cd webtools
     cp topazini .topazini #edit as appropriate